yihuitee/Space-Weather-Simulation-Summer-School/day_8/radiative_transfer.md

 10. Expand all relevant functions that use n(O, z) to use n(O2, z) and n(N2, z) also.

+11. You can then implement SZA in the Tau calculation.
+Limit it to < 75 degrees, and have Tau be very large (say 10 or so) if SZA < 75 degrees.

 11. Set a dt (less than 5 minutes), and then update T given dT/dt.
 Recalculate n(O, z), n(O2, z), and n(N2, z) using your functions.

-12. Update the SZA given the time.
+12. Update the SZA given the time of day.

 13. Repeat for 24 hours.